cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 2 errors
 ```

 [Declarative Pipelines](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) must be enclosed within a `pipeline` block - which we have.
 But Declarative Pipelines must also contain a top-level `agent` declaration, and must contain exactly one `stages` block at the top level.
-Typically, the `stages` block must have at least one `stage` block but can have an unlimited number of additional `stage` blocks.
+The `stages` block must have at least one `stage` block but can have an unlimited number of additional `stage` blocks.
 Each `stage` block must have exactly one `steps` block.

 1. We will use the GitHub file editor to update the `Jenkinsfile` file in your forked **helloworld-nodejs** repository.
 Navigate to the `Jenkinsfile` file in the **development** branch of your forked repository and then click on the pencil icon in the upper right to edit that file. <p><img src="img/intro/basic_snytax_edit_github.png" width=850/>
 2. Replace the contents of that file with the following Declarative Pipeline: